wp-plugins/robo-gallery/readme.txt

 You can change size, color and style of gallery thumbnails borders and shadows.
 Also you can define different parameters for static and hovered status

-= How to make shadow for the gallery thumbnails? =
+= How to make gallery thumbnails with rounded corners? =

-Shadows of the thumbnails you can customize in gallery settings.
-With gallery settings you can change size , color and position of the gallery thumbnails shadow
+In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

 = How to change color of the gallery interface elements? =

 Color of every gallery front end interface element could be changed changed in admin section with color selector.
 There you can change colors of the menu buttons, load more button, borders, shadows, backgrounds and etc.

-= How to make gallery thumbnails with rounded corners? =

-In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

 = How to change font color of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview

+= How to use multi-category functionality of the gallery? =

+In our gallery we implemented multi-categories structure.
+Every gallery category could have child and parent gallery, which you can manually define in gallery settings

 = Is it possible to create target blank links? =

 Yes.
 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have target blank field below link field of the gallery image.

-= How to use multi-category functionality of the gallery? =

-In our gallery we implemented multi-categories structure.
-Every gallery category could have child and parent gallery, which you can manually define in gallery settings

 = Is it possible to customize gallery image caption ? =